 Mark your calendars!
 Our Open House is scheduled for Thursday, September 11th from 3:30 - 5:00.
 You will receiving an overview about our school initiatives, visit classrooms, and learn more about Leader In Me program.
 We invite families and community members who are interested in learning more about our school and what makes a unique to join us!

-We are continuing to enroll for the 2014-2015 school year, but seats are limited!
-If you are interested in attending.
+Enrollment for the 2014-2015 school year has closed.
+At this time we are accepting applications for our wait list.
+If you are interested in attending and being placed on our wait list.
 ENROLL ONLINE!
 All families who are interested in our Academy are encouraged to take a tour of the school in order to learn more about what makes a unique.
-Please contact the school at 919.834.0941 and advise of your preferred tour date.
+Please contact the school at 919.834.0941.

 Students now have the option to wear: White, light blue, or navy blue collared polo shirts, and navy or khaki colored khaki style pants.
 All shoes should be neutral in color with no excessive sparkles or bright colors.
 Shirts should always be tucked in and only brown or black belts are allowed.
 Girls have the option to wear white, cream, or navy tights with skirts/skorts.
 We want our student leaders to be neat and tidy in appearance at all times.

 At Hope Elementary Charter School, students learn a core knowledge base and develop essential life skills.
 We strive to make sure students become proficient in traditional subject areas such as language arts, math, social studies and science.
 We encourage students to learn how to ask questions, think critically, and reflect upon learning.

 Our extra curricular focus of our school includes technology, music, physical education, and art education.
 We also have Motheread/Fatheread and the Y Learning Tutorial Program that is offered to our parents and students.